edzzn/khalilstemmler-blog/src/pages/articles/software-professionalism/absolute-and-relative-complexity.md

 I take shortcuts all the time.
 But I try to always know what the implications are first.

+## Resources

+### No Silver Bullets - Accidental and Essential Complexity

+Shortly after this post was released to the interwebs, someone kindly pointed me to the "[No Silver Bullet – Essence and Accident in Software Engineering](https://en.wikipedia.org/wiki/No_Silver_Bullet)" Wikipedia page.
+Funny.
+The fact that I had arrived at this terminology myself, yet it seems like it was already well-researched and discussed, reinforces the following statement:

+> "Not a lot has changed about the fundamentals of software design over the past 20 years, but there's a huge lack of training on it" - me, via [solidbook.io](https://solidbook.io)

+If you're interested in learning more about this subject, I suggest checking out this paper called "[Out of the Tar Pit](http://curtclifton.net/papers/MoseleyMarks06a.pdf?fbclid=IwAR0hFwqsdQxwSyv8ayiQsOjET3aYQDm33dMeSXgcZHfDmqI4Cfmwo4hAKfc)" by Ben Moseley.

+It builds on top of the classic paper about software complexity originally discussed by Fred Brooks in 1986.
+It's very well put together and worth your time.
+Consider reading the first half at least.

 ## Conclusion

 In summary, ask yourself if the problem is hard because it's a _hard_ problem, or if you're _making_ it hard by not following best practices.